Gouldian finch

-The Gouldian finch (Chloebia gouldiae), also known as the Lady Gouldian finch, Gould's finch or the rainbow finch, is a colourful passerine bird that is native to Australia.
+The Gouldian finch (Chloebia gouldiae), also known as the Gould's finch or the rainbow finch, is a colourful passerine bird that is native to Australia.

 Taxonomy

-The Gouldian finch was described by British ornithological artist John Gould in 1844 as Amadina gouldiae, in honour of his deceased wife Elizabeth.
-The specimens were sent to him by Benjamin Bynoe although they had been described some years before by Jacques Bernard Hombron and Honoré Jacquinot.
-It is also known as the rainbow finch, Gould's finch, or the Lady Gouldian finch and sometimes just Gould.
+The Gouldian finch was described by British ornithologist John Gould in 1844 as Amadina gouldiae, in honour of his deceased wife Elizabeth.
+Specimens of the bird were sent to him by British naturalist Benjamin Bynoe, although they had been described some years before by French naturalists Jacques Bernard Hombron and Honoré Jacquinot.
+It is also known as the rainbow finch, Gould's finch, or sometimes just Gould.
 The Gouldian finch is sister to the parrotfinches in the genus Erythrura.

 Description

 Both sexes are brightly coloured with black, green, yellow, and red markings.
 The females tend to be less brightly coloured.
 One major difference between the sexes is that the male's chest is purple, while the female's is a lighter mauve.